 The Neuroscience of Change

-So why is it that so many people are feeling anxious about this change?
+So why is it that so many people feel anxious about change?
 To uncover the reason, let's dive into the neuroscience behind change.

 The Case of The Amygdala

 Don't worry, we're not going to make you do brain surgery or anything that's going to make your brain hurt, too much.
 But it might be useful to just have a quick refresh on the main structures of the brain.
 For our purposes here, we're only going to look at two main kinds of structures, parts of the brain that react quickly and instinctively, and those that react more slowly and rationally.